sarahcssiqueira/base-gutenberg-block/readme.md

-# Basic Block
+# Basic Gutenberg Block

-To use this basic block, just clone this repository and paste the files inside your WordPress Plugins folder.
+To use this basic block, just clone this repository and put the files inside your WordPress Plugins folder.
 I am assuming you already have a WordPress enviroment settled.
-After that run
+After clone, run:

 ` npm install `